dgramop/dhruv.fund/README.md

 Just add me on LinkedIn and DM me your responses.
 You can also reach out - I'm in the University Scholars discord and the MIX discord.

 # Available Funds:
-2,000 for all applicants combined, for the 2025-2026 academic year.
+$2,000 for all applicants combined, for the 2025-2026 academic year.

-# FAQ
+# Logistics

 ## Rules:
 ### Pics (or it didn't happen)